Cheryl Foggo

-Biography
+Early and personal life

 Born in Calgary, Alberta, in 1956, she is descended from Black Oklahomans who settled in Maidstone, Saskatchewan, in 1910.
 She also had ancestors who lived in Amber Valley and Campsie, Alberta.
-Foggo knew CTrain designer Oliver Bowen when she was growing up in Calgary and her mother's bridesmaid and close friend was Violet King Henry, the first Black woman lawyer in Canada.
+Foggo's mother's was close friends with Violet King Henry, the first Black woman lawyer in Canada.

 Advocacy

+Her work focuses on Western Canadians of African descent.
+She is an advocate for writers and Black artists and is an active mentor and lecturer.

-A keen researcher and voice for Black pioneers in Western Canada, Foggo recently served on the advisory board for Black on the Prairies, a multi-platform archive and resource initiated and curated by journalist Omayra Issa and CBC Radio host Ify Chiwetelu on CBC and has also had multiple presentations of her multi-media creations: Ranchers, Rebels and the Righteous, Creole, Travelling On, Five Voices and Unlocking Sacred Codes.
-She began work on the play John Ware Re-Imagined, hoping to bring attention to the Black Albertan cowboy and rancher John Ware in time for the centennial of the Calgary Stampede in 2012.
+Foggo served on the advisory board for Black on the Prairies, a multi-platform archive and resource on CBC initiated and curated by journalist Omayra Issa and radio host Ify Chiwetelu.
+She has also had multiple presentations of her multi-media creations: Ranchers, Rebels and the Righteous, Creole, Travelling On, Five Voices and Unlocking Sacred Codes.

 She has been profiled in Who's Who in Black Canada.

-She volunteers on multiple boards as an advocate for writers and Black artists and is an active mentor and lecturer.

 Journalism

-Foggo has written for Theatre Alberta, Reader's Digest.ca, Avenue, AlbertaViews, Alberta Ventures, Calgary, Canadian, Western Living, Sunday Magazine, Arts Bridge, Muse, Canadian Consumer, the Calgary Herald, The Globe and Mail and Legacy.
+Foggo has written for Theatre Alberta, Reader's Digest Canada, Avenue, Alberta Views, Alberta Ventures, Calgary, Western Living, Sunday Magazine, Arts Bridge, Muse, Canadian Consumer, Calgary Herald, The Globe and Mail, and Legacy.

-Her work has been anthologized in multiple collections, including The Black Prairie Archives: An Anthology edited by Karina Vernon, Calgary Through the Eyes of Writers edited by Shaun Hunter, Alberta Encore, One Step over the Line, Directions: The Bicentenary of the Abolition of the British Slave Trade, Remembering Chinook Country and Unsettled Pasts.
+Her work has been anthologized in multiple collections, including The Black Prairie Archives: An Anthology, edited by Karina Vernon; Calgary Through the Eyes of Writers, edited by Shaun Hunter; Alberta Encore: People, Places, and Poetry from Legacy Magazine, edited by Barbara Dacks; One Step over the Line: Toward a History of Women in the North American Wests, edited by Elizabeth Jameson and Sheila McManus; Remembering Chinook Country; and Unsettled Pasts: Reconceiving the West Through Women's History, edited by Sarah Carter, Lesley Erickson, Patricia Roome, and Char Smith.

 Plays

-Her short play The Sender was commissioned as part of Obsidian Theatre Company's 21 Black Futures, now streaming on CBC Gem.

-Her play Heaven is scheduled for production at the Citadel Theatre in summer 2021.

-In August 2014, her play John Ware Reimagined premiered in Calgary, produced by Ellipsis Tree Collective Theatre Company.
-John Ware Reimagined had its second production at Workshop West Theatre Company in 2017.
-An early version of the play had its first public reading in 2012.

-The script won the Writers Guild of Alberta 2015 Gwen Pharis Ringwood Award for Drama.